Comparison11 min read

 Systems Integrators: Multi-Vendor, Enterprise, Project-Based

 SIs are product-agnostic.
-They recommend whatever combination of tools solves the customer's problem and earn fees on the integration work.
-For a SaaS vendor, this means SIs are less reseller and more influencer — the CIO calls Accenture, Accenture recommends three SaaS products, the customer buys all three direct from each vendor.
+They recommend whatever combination of tools and providers solves the client's problem and earn fees on the integration work.
+For an MSP, this means SIs are less reseller and more influencer — the CIO calls Accenture, Accenture recommends a security stack and a managed-services provider, and the client engages each directly.

-• Co-sell — Joint sales motions where the SI brings implementation services to a deal your team is closing.
+• Co-sell — Joint motions where the SI brings architecture and implementation services to an engagement your team is closing.

-• Influence revenue — The SI recommends your product without participating in the transaction.
+• Influence revenue — The SI recommends your firm without participating in the transaction.
 You may pay a finder's fee or just recognize partner-sourced status.

-• Certified delivery — SI consultants become certified on your product so they can lead customer implementations, freeing up your internal CS team.
+• Certified delivery — SI consultants become certified on your service so they can co-deliver client implementations, freeing up your delivery team.

-When to invest in SIs: when your ACV is $100K+, your ICP buys through enterprise procurement, and your implementation complexity justifies multi-month consulting engagements.
-For SMB SaaS or sub-$50K deals, SI partnerships rarely pay back the 12–24 month investment cycle.
+When to invest in SIs: when your contract values reach $100K+, your target clients buy through enterprise procurement, and project complexity justifies multi-month consulting engagements.
+For smaller MSPs or sub-$50K engagements, SI partnerships rarely pay back the 12–24 month investment cycle.

 VARs: Single-Vendor, Mid-Market, Services-Attached

-A value-added reseller (VAR) is anchored on one or two primary vendors and resells their software with implementation services bundled in.
-HubSpot Solutions Partners, Salesforce ISV partners, and Shopify Plus partners are typical VAR motions.
+A value-added reseller (VAR) is anchored on one or two primary vendors and resells their products with implementation services bundled in.
+HubSpot Solutions Partners, Salesforce consulting partners, and Shopify Plus partners are typical VAR motions.

-The economic model: VAR buys software at a 25–40% discount, resells at list price (or higher), and earns additional services revenue on top.
-A VAR selling a $50K ARR analytics platform might quote $50K software + $30K implementation; they pay the vendor $35K, keep $15K in software margin, and earn $30K in pure services.
+The economic model: a VAR buys a product at a 25–40% discount, resells at list price (or higher), and earns additional services revenue on top.
+A VAR reselling a $50K analytics platform might quote $50K product + $30K implementation; they pay the vendor $35K, keep $15K in product margin, and earn $30K in pure services.

-• Deal registration — VARs claim opportunities ahead of vendor direct sales to lock in margin protection.
+• Deal registration — VARs claim opportunities ahead of your direct sales to lock in margin protection.

 • Enablement programs — Sales certification, technical certification, demo environments, battle cards.